Welcome Obama

-Welcome Obama is a 2013 Indian Telugu-language drama film directed by Singeetam Srinivasa Rao, who also composed the soundtrack.
+Welcome Obama is a 2013 Indian Telugu-language drama film directed by Singeetham Srinivasa Rao, who also composed the music.
 A remake of the Marathi film Mala Aai Vhhaychy!
-(2011), the film stars Urmila Kanetkar, Rachel and Esteban.
-It focuses on a surrogate mother who bears a foreigner's child.
-The film was released on 20 September 2013.
+(2011), it stars Urmila Kanetkar, Rachel and Esteban.
+The film focuses on a surrogate mother who bears a foreigner's child.
+It was released on 20 September 2013.

 Plot

 Lucy, an American woman, comes to India looking for a surrogate mother to bear her a child.
 She makes a deal with Yashodha, an impoverished single mother.
 Yashodha has an accidental fall when pregnant and the doctors conjecture that there is a risk of the baby being born deformed, leading to Lucy revoking the contract and returning to the United States.
 In time, Yashodha delivers a healthy and active boy named Krishna, and everyone calls him "Obama" due to his fair skin.
 Years later, Lucy gets to know about the boy and comes to India to take him with her.
 But Yashodha, having developed a strong bond with Krishna, refuses to send him back.
 How Lucy responds to this forms the rest of the story.